theejebu/Autonomous-Rover-V2/README.md

 # Autonomous Rover V2
-This is a WIP version 2 of my autonomous face tracking rover.
+This is a WIP version 2 of my [This is an external link to genome.gov](https://www.genome.gov/).
 This is not a tutorial, but information on how I made it.

 ### Components
 - 4 mecanum wheels